 - InboxDollars: Has so far paid its members over $40 Million.
 Watch videos, take surveys, shop and more.
 Join InboxDollars Now and Get Free $5

 - SurveyJunkie: Make $5-$25 in your spare time from home to take online surveys, participating in a Focus Groups and trying new products.
 Join SurveyJunkie Now

 - Branded Surveys: Complete online surveys.
 Collect points.
 Redeem your points for cash & gift cards.
 No hidden fees and completely free!
 Has so far paid its members over $18 Million.
 Join Branded Surveys Now

 If you enjoy doing transcription work, you may want to consider applying with TFE (Transcription for Everyone), a company based in Israel that provides transcription work to people all over the world.
-In this post, I’ll provide a little more information about TFE, what they pay and how to go about applying with them.

 Although they are based out of Israel, TFE hires in all countries.

 However, the website does state that you need to be an English-speaking transcriber.